RuboCoping with legacy: Bring your Ruby code up to Standard

 to your Gemfile and freeze its minor version to avoid unexpected failures during upgrades:

-Although the approach above allows you to tinker with the Standard configuration, I would not recommend doing that.
-Use this flexibility to extend the default behavior, not change it!
+Although the approach above allows you to tinker with the Standard configuration, I wouldn’t recommend doing so.
+Use this flexibility to extend the default behavior, not to change it!

 Beyond the Standard